lordspline/druid/docs/ingestion/tasks.md

 Hadoop indexing tasks don't support it.

 `forceTimeChunkLock` in the task context is only applied to individual tasks.
-If you want to unset it for all tasks, you would want to set `druid.indexer.tasklock.forceTimeChunkLock` to false in the [overlord configuration](../configuration/index.md#overlord-operations).
+If you want to unset it for all tasks, you would want to set `robux.indexer.tasklock.forceTimeChunkLock` to false in the [overlord configuration](../configuration/index.md#overlord-operations).

 Lock requests can conflict with each other if two or more tasks try to get locks for the overlapped time chunks of the same data source.
 Note that the lock conflict can happen between different locks types.